Refugee and Asylum Seeker Attorney

 What Are Valid Reasons for Asylum?

-Asylum seekers must provide evidence to support their claim of persecution and demonstrate that they meet the legal requirements for asylum under U.S. law.
-Seeking the assistance of an experienced refugee and asylum seeker attorney at Khalaf & Abuzir can significantly improve the chances of a successful asylum application.
+Asylum seekers must provide evidence supporting their fear of persecution and demonstrate that they meet the legal requirements for protection under U.S. immigration law.
+Supporting documentation, witness statements, country condition reports, and consistent testimony may strengthen your asylum claim.

 kl circle shape